Airtamis/The-God-Core/README.md

 # The-God-Core

-Github for my scholars project
+This is an online repository for my project, for anyone's viewing enjoyment.